 Each Founder Institute semester has two deadlines: the Early Admissions Deadline, and the Final Admissions Deadline.

-The Early Admissions Deadline (2017-12-03 for the Washington DC Winter 2018 program), is designed to encourage people to apply and enroll in the program early, so that they can start working on the company-building assignments.
-To encourage early applicants there are a number of perks, such as free applications, eligibility for Fellowships (awarded to the top applicants), and more.
+The Early Admissions Deadline (2017-12-03 for the Washington DC Winter 2018 program) is designed to encourage people to apply and enroll in the program early, so that they can start working on the program Deliverables.
+To encourage early applicants there are a number of perks, such as free applications, and more.

 The Final Admissions Deadline (2017-12-22 for the Washington DC Winter 2018 program) is when we stop accepting applications, and when our Admissions Team begins to finalize selections for the semester.